simonhaenisch/prettier-plugin-organize-imports/readme.md

 ## Changelog

+Version `3.1.0` adds an option to skip destructive code actions like removing unused imports.

 Version `3.0.3` fixes a performance regression introduced in `3.0.2`.

 Version `3.0.2` fixes a regression introduced by adding some file-system related methods to the language service host (to fix a bug), which revealed that another method's implementation was incorrect.